mikinakajima/MeltScalingLaw/README.md

 ```

 Download ScientificColorMaps7.zip from [here](https://zenodo.org/record/5501399#.YlSGbzfMIqs).
-Make sure to have lapaz, vik, and turku folders in the directory you have the rest of the codes.
+Make sure to have lapaz, vik, and turku folders in the directory where you have the rest of the codes.

 ### Running the script